caltechlibrary/irdmtools/rdmutil.1.md

 : Returns a list of modified record ids (created, updated, deleted) in the time range listed.
 This method uses OAI-PMH for id retrieval.
 It is rate limited.
 Start and end dates are inclusive and should be specific in YYYY-MM-DD format.

 get_all_ids
-: Returns a list of all repository record ids.
+: Returns a list of all repository record ids latest versions.
 The method uses OAI-PMH for id retrieval.
 It is rate limited and will take come time to return all record ids.
 A test instance took 11 minutes to retrieve 24000 record ids.
+If direct Postgres access is setup it queries the database directly (much much faster)

+get_all_stale_ids
+: Returns a list of public record ids that are NOT the latest version of the records, useful when prune a dataset collection of RDM records

 check_doi DOI
 : This takes a DOI and searches the .pids.doi.identifiers for matching rdm records or drafts.
 DOI is required.